 To ensure that Pacific Current Group maintains the highest standards of integrity, honesty, and fairness in its dealings with all stakeholders, Pacific Current Group has adopted a Code of Conduct for directors, management, and employees (Code).
-The Code sets out the values, commitments, ethical standards, and policies of Pacific Current Group and outlines the standards of conduct expected of the business and Pacific Current Group's employees, taking into account Pacific Current Group's legal and other obligations to its stakeholders.
+The Code sets out the values, commitments, ethical standards, and policies of Pacific Current Group and outlines the standards of conduct expected of the business and Pacific Current Group's employees, considering Pacific Current Group's legal and other obligations to its stakeholders.

-Pacific Current Group's core values and commitments are the guiding principles and norms that define what type of organization it aspires to be and what it requires from its directors, senior executives, and 2023 CORPORATE GOVERNANCE STATEMENT 8 | Page employees to achieve that aspiration.
+Pacific Current Group's core values and commitments are the guiding principles and norms that define what type of organization it aspires to be and what it requires from its directors, senior executives, and employees to achieve that aspiration.